Cyber Security

 Define Penetration Testing and Vulnerability Assessment

 Cybersecurity is not just a technical necessity; it’s a critical component of organizational integrity, especially in healthcare.
-With cyber threats evolving at an alarming rate, organizations must adopt a proactive stance to safeguard sensitive data and maintain operational continuity.
+With cyber threats evolving at an alarming rate, organizations must adopt a proactive stance to and maintain operational continuity.
 This is where the comparison of penetration test vs vulnerability assessment comes into play.
 By simulating cyberattacks, pen testing identifies and exploits weaknesses within a computer system, providing invaluable insights into its protective measures.

 The process unfolds in several essential stages: